-Before I even started my organic and cruelty free journey I subconsciously knew that the products we put on our skin can be harmful.
+Before I even started my organic and cruelty-free journey I subconsciously knew that the products we put on our skin can be harmful.
 Because I always made sure I used what I thought to be good skin care products on my kids!

-I will give you a run down of what I currently use on my little ones.
-And I will also give you a quick analysis on how safe these products are!
+I will give you a rundown of what I currently use on my little ones.
+And I will also give you a quick analysis of how safe these products are!
 Just a quick note on my kids, we recently found out my eldest has eczema.
 The poor little guy is also allergic to insect bites so comes up in horrible rashes if he gets bitten.
 We have to be really careful with what products we use on him because of his sensitive skin.

 Bath Time Products:

 Moo Goo Milk Shampoo